chiboozor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file: Creates a file containing a set of particular characters; Best School
 8-cwd_state: Writes the output of a command into a file
 9-duplicate_last_line: Duplicates the last line of a file
+10-no_more_js: Deletes all .js files in the current working directory and it's subdirectories